j4w8n/supakit/README.md

 ## Setup
 Create an `.env` file in the root of your project, with your `PUBLIC_SUPABASE_URL` and `PUBLIC_SUPABASE_ANON_KEY` values; and/or ensure these are set on your deployment platform.

 ## Bare Minimum
 After setup, the following code will get you going.
-For more reading and options, checkout out the modules further below.
+For more reading and options, checkout out the sections further below.

+### Setup server hooks
+This takes care of cookies, setting `event.locals`, and authenticating your server-side client.

 ```js
 /* hooks.server.ts */